These ESL Phonics guidelines can improve your reading and spelling. They can help you recognize words and spelling patterns.

 They know the basic sounds of alphabet letters in English as well as their own language (if alphabetic.)

-If that describes you, you may find that just a little ESL phonics instruction can help a lot in recognizing words you know, as well as understanding how to pronounce and spell new words.
+If that describes you, you may find that a little ESL phonics instruction can help a lot.
+You will be able to recognize more words you know, as well as to understand how to pronounce and spell new words.

-There are historical reasons English spelling does not correspond more closely to its sounds.
+There are historical reasons why English spelling does not match its sounds:

 (For more information, see English Word Origins.)